A Relaxed Lagrange Multiplier Approach for Phase Field Models: The relaxed Lagrange multiplier method (RLM) for phase field models

-where $E_{0}(\phi)=\int_{\Omega}(F(\phi)-\frac{s}{2}\phi^{2})d\Omega$. \\ $\textbf{Remark.}$ \begin{itemize} \item[1.]
-The right hand side of ($\ref{MCH3}$) is zero at the continuous level.
-This allows us to multiply an arbitrarily small parameter $\alpha$ which can significantly slow down the change of $r$ so that it is close to $1$ (but without changing the time scale of the dynamics of $\phi$) with a better control of the stability of the scheme. \item[2.]
-Unlike the original SAV formulation, we don't require the nonlinear free energy function $E_{0}$ to be bounded from below in ($\ref{MCH1}$)-($\ref{MCH3}$). \item[3.]
-The system ($\ref{MCH1}$)-($\ref{MCH3}$) can be considered as a relaxed version of the Lagrange multiplier approach introduced in \cite{cheng2020}.
-However, in \cite{cheng2020}, one needs to solve a nonlinear algebraic equation for the Lagrange multiplier.
-As we will see later, we can design a simple, explicit (for nonlinear term) linear scheme with constant coefficient for our system ($\ref{MCH1}$)-($\ref{MCH3}$). \end{itemize} $\textbf{Theorem 1.}$ The modified system $(\ref{MCH1})$-$(\ref{MCH3})$ satisfies the following dissipative energy law
+} \begin{remark}\leavevmode \begin{itemize} \item[(i)] The right-hand side of \eqref{MCH3} vanishes at the continuous level, since $r(t)\equiv 1$.
+This allows us to introduce an arbitrarily small parameter $\alpha$, which can effectively slow down the variation of $r$ and keep it close to $1$, without altering the time scale of the dynamics of $\phi$.
+In the next section, we show that, {under certain assumptions (including the boundedness assumption of $f^{\prime}(x)$)}, choosing a small $\alpha$ improves both the stability and accuracy of the numerical scheme. \item[(ii)] {When $\alpha$ tends to infinity, our RLM method recovers the original LM method.} However, in \cite{cheng2020}, one needs to solve a nonlinear algebraic equation for the Lagrange multiplier $q$.
+As we will see later, we can design a simple, explicit (for nonlinear term) linear scheme with constant coefficient for the reformulated system ($\ref{MCH1}$)-($\ref{MCH3}$). \end{itemize} \end{remark} \begin{lemma} The reformulated system $(\ref{MCH1})$-$(\ref{MCH3})$ obeys the following energy dissipation law:

 where